JuliaReinforcementLearning/JuliaReinforcementLearning.github.io/guide/index.md

 As we have said in the [Get Started](/get_started#agent) section:

-> agent is a functional object which takes in an observation and returns an action
+> agent is a functional object which takes in an environment and returns an action

 *"Nonono, I mean how to understand the Agent data structure used in this package."*